Death panel: Use after August 2009

 During the COVID-19 pandemic, the podcast Chapo Trap House often referred to the lack of hospital space in countries heavily afflicted by the crisis as having death panels.
 On the same day the referenced Chapo episode released (March 23, 2020), an article from The New York Times opinions section came out titled "Here Come The Death Panels" by Michelle Goldberg.
 This piece refers to the "lie" shared by Palin in 2009 and makes an opposing case about hospital patients in the United States not getting certain procedures they need depending on their condition.
 Two days later on March 25; the podcast Intercepted from The Intercept and Jeremy Scahill released an episode titled "Capitalist Death Panels: If Corporate Vultures Get Their Way, We'll Be Dead".
 On July 23, it was reported that, due to insufficient hospital capacity, Starr County, Texas would be forced to adopt "critical care guidelines", wherein critically ill patients would be "sent home to die"; the move was criticized as the creation of a "real death panel".

-2025: “AI Death Panel”

-In August 2025, Mehmet Oz, administrator for Medicare under US president Donald Trump, instituted a policy for trial in the states of Arizona, New Jersey, Ohio, Oklahoma, Texas, and Washington, where the decision-making over providing and withholding healthcare from patients is decided by artificial intelligence.
-The AI companies are supposed to get paid by a share of the costs that Medicare saved, providing an incentive for the AI to withhold healthcare to more patients.
-In reference to the policy proposal of 2009, opponents of this idea have coined this policy the introduction of “AI death panels”.